 Regarding sanctioned competition, clubs should research the requirements of their National Governing Body and league/division to remain in compliance with those organization's eligibility guidelines.
-Sport lubs should reach out to the Competitive Sports Office for assistance.

 Sexual Misconduct

 Title IX of the Education Amendments of 1972 prohibits sex discrimination in educational institutions that receive federal funding.
 Under Title IX, schools are legally required to respond to and remedy hostile educational environments.
 As a recipient of federal funding, SIU prohibits sexual harassment, dating and domestic violence, stalking, and sexual assault.
 Other acts of sexual misconduct such as display of pornography, the exchange of money, goods, or services in exchange for any sexual activity; and retaliation towards individuals involved in a sexual harassment complaint are also prohibited.